-The Group considers environmental responsibility as an integral part of its integrated sustainable business strategy which is complemented by the Group's ESG and energy efficiency policies.
-The Group established a comprehensive environmental policy that reflects all aspects of energy management and environmental responsibility, with the aim to reduce environmental pollution by installing sustainable energy systems which improve energy and cost efficiency, while switching procured energy to renewable energy sources with the goal of reducing its carbon footprint.
-This Energy and Environmental Policy has undergone an update in late 2022 and early 2023 to improve underlying procedures and better coordinate action towards the Group's emissions target.
-The new policy promotes a greater emphasis on improving the heating energy efficiency of buildings to reduce the energy demand of the existing building stock.
-Environmental factors are integral to the Group's business and are included in the investment strategy, due diligence process and the business plan.
-Over the life cycle of the assets and as part of the repositioning process, the Group seeks to continuously reduce its environmental footprint.
-As part of this process, the Group conducts regular environmental risk assessments.
-Environmental due diligence and risk assessments include all aspects of environmental management, such as water and waste management, climate risk, energy efficiency and greenhouse gases (GHG) reduction potential.
-The Group's efforts to reduce carbon emissions and generate clean energy support the United Nations Sustainable Development Goals, particularly those relating to Affordable and Clean Energy (#7) and Climate Action (#13).
+Aroundtown Group established a comprehensive Energy and Environmental Policy that addresses all aspects of energy management and environmental responsibility.
+With the aim to reduce environmental pollution by installing sustainable energy systems which improve energy and cost efficiency, it also focuses on switching procured energy to renewable energy sources in order to reduce our carbon footprint.
+It furthermore promotes improving the heating energy efficiency of buildings to reduce energy demand of the existing building stock.
+From the outset, environmental factors are included in the investment strategy, due diligence process and the business plan.
+Over the life cycle of the assets and as part of the repositioning process, Aroundtown Group seeks to continuously reduce their environmental footprint.
+As part of this process, we conduct regular environmental due diligences and risk assessments, which include multiple aspects of environmental management, such as water and waste management, climate risk, energy efficiency and greenhouse gases (GHG) reduction potential.
+Aroundtown Group's efforts to reduce carbon emissions and generate clean energy support the United Nations Sustainable Development Goals, particularly those relating to Affordable and Clean Energy (#7) and Climate Action (#13).

-The energy market is shifting towards more decentralized and renewable/green-based energy.
-This has implications for the demand side of the real estate market since increasingly more tenants demand sustainable solutions from their landlords.
-Therefore, it is important for the Group to address these changes and improve its competitive position within the market.
-In order to reduce its environmental footprint, as well as to improve attractiveness of its properties with regard to sustainability and advanced green technology, the Group launched a broad Energy Investment Program.
-The program supports the targeted 40% reduction in CO2 emissions by 2030 by mainly investing in efficient and renewable energy generation and storage systems, electrical vehicle charging stations, smart meters and advanced energy measurement software across the portfolio.
-The program is focused around five core components:
+To reduce its environmental footprint, address carbon emission reductions, as well as to improve attractiveness of its properties with regard to sustainability and advanced green technology, AT has established an Energy Strategy.
+As the energy market is furthermore shifting towards more decentralized and renewable/green-based energy, it is important for Aroundtown Group to address these changes and improve its competitive position within the market.
+The Energy Strategy supports the targeted 40% reduction in CO2 emissions by 2030 by mainly investing in efficient and renewable energy generation, and storage systems, electrical vehicle charging stations, smart meters and advanced energy measurement software across the portfolio.
+The strategy is focused on: